 There are several different surgical solutions for snoring, but generally they are a last resort.
 If the soft palate is too floppy, a hardening agent can be injected into it, causing scarring which stiffens the soft palate.
 Sometimes a laser is used to burn a small area of the soft palate, shrinking the tissue and increasing the size of the airways.
 If snoring is caused by enlarged tonsils or adenoids, these may be removed to create more space in the airways.
 If a deviated septum causes snoring, this can be surgically straightened, and any polyps removed from the nasal passages, with keyhole surgery.
 Sometimes the uvula (the bit of tissue that dangles down at the back of your throat) can be surgically removed along with part of the soft palate.
 This is more complex surgery involving a general anaesthetic and a short stay in hospital.

-Sleep apnoea is diagnosed by an overnight assessment in a sleep laboratory.
+Sleep apnoea is diagnosed by an overnight assessment in a sleep laboratory or by using an at-home sleep apnea test which is a portable breathing monitor worn overnight.
 It is treated very successfully by CPAP (continuous positive airways pressure).
 This works by the use of a small blower unit attached to a nasal mask or mouthpiece.

 5. Commitment to the task